Police-Data-Accessibility-Project/scrapers/template/README.md

 * BailAmount
 * SearchIncident

-## Fields that could not be obtained within the PDAP legal guidelines:
+## Fields unobtainable within our legal guidelines:

-## Fields that were not available:
+## Fields not available:

-## Fields that were collected:
+## Fields being collected:

+## Fields available not present on the list above:

 ## Data uniformity
 Are cases or records numbered in a consistent (or inconsistent) way that might be helpful to note?